How does the school know that young people need extra help? What should I do if I think that my young person may have special needs?

 How will the school staff support my young person?

-The overall objectives of the EHCP are broken down into smaller targets on the young person’s Individual Education Plan (IEP).
-Targets are set and the progress made is reviewed each term.
+Targets are set that are aspirational but achievable, and the progress made is reviewed each term or more frequently by teachers.
 We use continual teacher assessment to identify how well students are making progress academically and in terms of identified needs.
 We use this information to tailor learning to work on any areas that need to be developed.

-Each class has its own Student Support Worker who works closely with the group both within the classroom and during non-curriculum activities.
-Our SSWs monitor each student’s behaviour and, where necessary, contribute to setting targets, which encourage individual students to perform to the best of their ability and potential.
+Each class has its own teaching assistant who works closely with the group both within the classroom and during non-curriculum activities.
+Our TA’s monitor each student’s behaviour and, where necessary, contribute to setting targets, which encourage individual students to perform to the best of their ability and potential.

-The SSW works alongside the classroom teacher, providing additional support for learning, according to a student’s individual needs, in a caring and structured environment.
-It is the role of the SSW to encourage the building of positive relationships within the group, aiding social development and integration.
-SSWs get to know their students very well and liaise closely with the Pastoral Heads to promote high standards of behaviour and attainment in all the members of their group.
+The TA works alongside the classroom teacher, providing additional support for learning, according to a student’s individual needs, in a caring and structured environment.
+It is the role of the TA to encourage the building of positive relationships within the group, aiding social development and integration.
+TA’s get to know their students very well and liaise closely with the pastoral team to promote high standards of behaviour and attainment in all the members of their group.

-The school has a designated family liaison officer, Ms Sarah Makin.
-Sarah’s role is multi-faceted and covers:
+The school has a designated family liaison officer, Jane Neale.
+Jane’s role is multi-faceted and covers:

 - Supporting good attendance